SAP-archive/teched2020-DAT263/exercises/ex1/README.md

   ![](./images/createGraph.png)

 3. When creating a new graph the modeler should automatically switch to the `Operators` tab (shown vertically), if not then select it.
-Use the search field to find the `List Files` and drag drop it into the new graph.
+Use the search field to find the `List Files` operator and drag-and-drop it into the new empty graph.
   ![](./images/operator_listFiles.png)

 4. The `List Files` operator takes a directory as an input or configurable parameter and outputs a list of all files and sub-directories in a given storage service such as Amazon S3 buckets.
 You can view more information about this operator by right clicking it and select `Open Documentation`.